sithmel/diogenes/README.md

 These are the arguments passed to the event handler:

 * name: the name of the service
-* id: a random id that changes every time you call "run"
+* id: a random id that changes every time you call "run" (you can also set it manually)
 * ts: the timestamp for this event
 * evt: the name of the event
 * payload: an object with additional information about this event